confluentinc/ccloud-sdk-go-v2/stream-designer/v1/README.md

 Stream Designer API provides resources/API for defining stream processing pipelines.
 Each pipeline describes a set of stream processing components, including connectors, topics, streams, tables, queries and schemas.
-The components in a pipeline need not exist as CCloud resources until the pipeline is activated, or launched.
+The components in a pipeline need not exist as Confluent Cloud resources until the pipeline is activated.

 This API defines operations to create, list, modify, manage and delete pipelines.